bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 > [!TIP]
 > In bUnit tests, we like to use the abbreviation `CUT`, short for "component under test", to indicate the component that is being tested.
 This is inspired by the common testing abbreviation `SUT`, short for "system under test".

-### Instantiate TestContext in each test
+### Instantiate BunitContext in each test

-If you prefer to instantiate <xref:Bunit.TestContext> in each test, instead of inheriting from it, you can do so.
+If you prefer to instantiate <xref:Bunit.BunitContext> in each test, instead of inheriting from it, you can do so.
 This can be useful if you have your own base class that you want to inherit from, or if you want to use a different test framework than the ones listed here.

-Just be aware that all examples in the rest of the documentation assumes that you are inheriting from <xref:Bunit.TestContext>, so adjust accordingly.
+Just be aware that all examples in the rest of the documentation assumes that you are inheriting from <xref:Bunit.BunitContext>, so adjust accordingly.

 # [xUnit](#tab/xunit)